Rolando Garcia Milian, MLS, AHIP

 2025

-Asch R, Hernandez Martin N, Garcia-Milian R, Fowles K, DiLeone R, Cai Z, Liston C, Esterlis I. In Vivo PET Imaging of Preynaptic Density Reveals Stress-Associated Synaptic Deficits Related to Behavioral and Molecular Alterations in Rats.
-Biological Psychiatry Cognitive Neuroscience And Neuroimaging 2025 PMID: 41038318, DOI: 10.1016/j.bpsc.2025.09.021.Peer-Reviewed Original ResearchConceptsNovel object recognitionPrefrontal cortexPositron emission tomographySucrose preferenceSynaptic densityChronic stressExposed to chronic unpredictable stressIn vivo PET imagingRodent models of chronic stressModel of chronic stressFemale Long-Evans ratsChronic unpredictable stressIn vivo positron emission tomographyStress-related pathologiesLong-Evans ratsRodent modelsRats relative to controlsIn vivo quantificationRelative to controlsUnpredictable stressBehavioral phenotypesSynaptic deficitsHippocampal proteinsSynaptic density changesSynaptic vesicle protein 2ADistinct metabolic and genetic alterations in tumors from early-onset versus late-onset colorectal cancer
+Asch R, Martin N, Garcia-Milian R, Fowles K, DiLeone R, Cai Z, Liston C, Esterlis I. In Vivo PET Imaging of Preynaptic Density Reveals Stress-Associated Synaptic Deficits Related to Behavioral and Molecular Alterations in Rats.
+Biological Psychiatry Cognitive Neuroscience And Neuroimaging 2025 PMID: 41038318, PMCID: PMC12614775, DOI: 10.1016/j.bpsc.2025.09.021.Peer-Reviewed Original ResearchConceptsNovel object recognitionPrefrontal cortexPositron emission tomographySucrose preferenceSynaptic densityChronic stressExposed to chronic unpredictable stressIn vivo PET imagingRodent models of chronic stressModel of chronic stressFemale Long-Evans ratsChronic unpredictable stressIn vivo positron emission tomographyStress-related pathologiesLong-Evans ratsRodent modelsRats relative to controlsIn vivo quantificationRelative to controlsUnpredictable stressBehavioral phenotypesSynaptic deficitsHippocampal proteinsSynaptic density changesSynaptic vesicle protein 2ADistinct metabolic and genetic alterations in tumors from early-onset versus late-onset colorectal cancer

 Janak A, Jain A, Garcia-Milian R, Aladelokun O, Ma X, Paty P, Khan S, Johnson C. Distinct metabolic and genetic alterations in tumors from early-onset versus late-onset colorectal cancer.
 Free Radical Biology And Medicine 2025, 240: 773-782.
-PMID: 40865779, DOI: 10.1016/j.freeradbiomed.2025.08.052.Peer-Reviewed Original ResearchAltmetricConceptsLate-onset colorectal cancerEO-CRCColorectal cancerTumor metabolomeMass spectrometry-based untargeted metabolomicsTumor tissuesCatecholamine metabolismGroup of CRC patientsMetabolite set enrichment analysisPatient-matched normal tissuesTumor-specific differencesEarly-onset colorectal cancerMetabolite of dopaminePD-L1Untargeted metabolomicsCRC patientsOxidative stress-related genesHomovanillic acidGenetic alterationsEarly-onsetTumorTherapeutic strategiesGene expression validationNormal tissuesEGFR SignalingThe Proteomic Landscape of Parkin-Deficient and Parkin-Overexpressing Rat Nucleus Accumbens: An Insight into the Role of Parkin in Methamphetamine Use Disorder
+PMID: 40865779, PMCID: PMC12990094, DOI: 10.1016/j.freeradbiomed.2025.08.052.Peer-Reviewed Original ResearchCitationsAltmetricConceptsLate-onset colorectal cancerEO-CRCColorectal cancerTumor metabolomeMass spectrometry-based untargeted metabolomicsTumor tissuesCatecholamine metabolismGroup of CRC patientsMetabolite set enrichment analysisPatient-matched normal tissuesTumor-specific differencesEarly-onset colorectal cancerMetabolite of dopaminePD-L1Untargeted metabolomicsCRC patientsOxidative stress-related genesHomovanillic acidGenetic alterationsEarly-onsetTumorTherapeutic strategiesGene expression validationNormal tissuesEGFR SignalingThe Proteomic Landscape of Parkin-Deficient and Parkin-Overexpressing Rat Nucleus Accumbens: An Insight into the Role of Parkin in Methamphetamine Use Disorder

 Sharma A, Atasi T, Collin F, Wang W, Lam T, Garcia-Milian R, Arroum T, Pham L, Hüttemann M, Moszczynska A. The Proteomic Landscape of Parkin-Deficient and Parkin-Overexpressing Rat Nucleus Accumbens: An Insight into the Role of Parkin in Methamphetamine Use Disorder.
 Biomolecules 2025, 15: 958.
-PMID: 40723830, PMCID: PMC12292523, DOI: 10.3390/biom15070958.Peer-Reviewed Original ResearchMeSH Keywords and ConceptsConceptsMETH use disorderMethamphetamine use disorderNucleus accumbensAddictive behaviorsUse disorderAdult Long-Evans male ratsLong-Evans male ratsProteomic landscapeRat nucleus accumbensMale ratsFDA-approved pharmacotherapiesActin cytoskeleton dynamicsYoung adult male ratsDrug targetsAdult male ratsAMPA receptor traffickingRat modelLabel-free proteomicsGABAergic neurotransmissionCytoskeleton dynamicsMethamphetamineUbiquitinated proteinsMitochondrial respirationAccumbensParkin deficiencyProliferative arrest induces neuronal differentiation and innate immune responses in normal and Creutzfeldt-Jakob Disease agent (CJ) infected rat septal neurons
+PMID: 40723830, PMCID: PMC12292523, DOI: 10.3390/biom15070958.Peer-Reviewed Original ResearchCitationsAltmetricMeSH Keywords and ConceptsConceptsMETH use disorderMethamphetamine use disorderNucleus accumbensAddictive behaviorsUse disorderAdult Long-Evans male ratsLong-Evans male ratsProteomic landscapeRat nucleus accumbensMale ratsFDA-approved pharmacotherapiesActin cytoskeleton dynamicsYoung adult male ratsDrug targetsAdult male ratsAMPA receptor traffickingRat modelLabel-free proteomicsGABAergic neurotransmissionCytoskeleton dynamicsMethamphetamineUbiquitinated proteinsMitochondrial respirationAccumbensParkin deficiencyProliferative arrest induces neuronal differentiation and innate immune responses in normal and Creutzfeldt-Jakob Disease agent (CJ) infected rat septal neurons

 Pagano N, Perez G, Garcia-Milian R, Manuelidis L. Proliferative arrest induces neuronal differentiation and innate immune responses in normal and Creutzfeldt-Jakob Disease agent (CJ) infected rat septal neurons.
 PLOS ONE 2025, 20: e0323825.
 PMID: 40434970, PMCID: PMC12118874, DOI: 10.1371/journal.pone.0323825.Peer-Reviewed Original ResearchAltmetricMeSH Keywords and ConceptsConceptsSeptal neuronsInnate immune responseDifferential transcriptionCreutzfeldt-Jakob disease agentCJ infectionImmune responseBind misfolded proteinsInnate immune genesIntestinal myeloid cellsRat septal neuronsArrests normal cellsDisease agentsInnate immune transcriptsCreutzfeldt-JakobModel of latent infectionAnti-viral responseCDNA libraryUnique transcriptsPeripheral human bloodLate-onset diseaseUninfected neuronsUpregulated interferonImmune genesMyeloid cellsTranscription270.
 Sex-Differences in Molecular and Synaptic Mechanisms Contributing to Stress-Related pathology: Insight from a Synaptic Density Pet and Proteomic Study in Rats